 An example of a recent publication is “The genomic landscape of hypodiploid acute lymphoblastic leukemia” published in Nature Genetics (45: 242-52, 2013).
 He has also served as a core member of the pilot Clinical Sequencing group at St. Jude Children’s Research Hospital.

-Dr. Morgan earned his undergraduate and Master's degrees in Botany at the University of Toronto.
+Dr. Martin Morgan earned his undergraduate and Master's degrees in Botany at the University of Toronto.
 Dr. Morgan's PhD studies at the University of Chicago involved the evolutionary consequences of frequency-dependent selection, and of multilocus deleterious mutation.

 Dr. Morgan spent 10 years as an Assistant and then Associate Professor at Washington State University, before joining the Fred Hutchinson Cancer Research Center in 2005.
 At the Hutch, Dr. Morgan worked on the Bioconductor project for the analysis and comprehension of high-throughput genomic data; he has led Bioconductor since 2008.
 Dr. Morgan recently moved to Roswell Park Comprehensive Cancer Center in Buffalo, NY, where the Bioconductor project is now based.